rust-lang/rfcs/text/3446-store.md

 @CAD97 [worked out](https://github.com/rust-lang/rfcs/pull/3446#discussion_r1242780520), though it is unclear whether that is sufficient... or desirable.

-While this RFC does _not_ propose to re-implement `Box` in terms of `Store` immediately, it is a long-term goal, and thus it is crucial to ensure that the `Store` API allows achieving it.
+While this RFC does _not_ propose to re-implement `Box` in terms of `StoreSingle` immediately, it is a long-term goal, and thus it is crucial to ensure that the `StoreSingle` API allows achieving it.

 ##  (Medium) To `Clone`, to `Default`?